niksa27/samplerepo/README.md

-# welcometoskillrary
+# Welcome to CI class

-Hi This is from DevOps 107 US Batch
+This for demo